 What Are Colorado Puppy Rescue's "Credentials?"

-Colorado Puppy Rescue has been licensed with PACFA for almost eleven years and is subject to annual inspections.
+Colorado Puppy Rescue has been licensed with PACFA for 16 years and is subject to annual inspections.
 As a 501(c)3 non-profit, CPR can accept tax deductible donations.
 Colorado Puppy Rescue's volunteers are allowed into every aspect of the organization and can attest to our genuine care and love for our puppy's health and well-being.
 Many CPR adopters add comments and follow us on Facebook.
 It is easy to find a previous adopter who can give a shining star recommendation or testimonial.

 What Is Colorado Puppy Rescue?